-This link will provide a map showing both scheduled and recently completed spray areas.
-The spray area map will typically be updated by 3 p.m. each day.
-Service requests can be submitted by clicking the service request icon in the top right corner of the map page.
-Mobile device users should click the highlighted link below to submit a request.
+This link will provide a map showing both scheduled and recently completed spray operations.
+Scheduled operations will typically be updated by 3 p.m. each day.
+Service requests can be submitted by clicking the service request icon in the top right corner of the web page showing the map.

 How do we limit mosquito populations?

 Modern mosquito control, as it is performed by Volusia County’s Mosquito Control Division, utilizes Integrated Pest

 Management (IPM) concepts and methodology.
 IPM is based on ecological, economic and social criteria and integrates

 multidisciplinary methodologies into effective management strategies to protect public health and the environment and

 improve quality of life.
 IPM strategies include the use of insecticides labeled for mosquito control.